Blue Sky's COVID-19 Response

 USE OF CDC PROTOCOLS & FOLLOWING GOV. BESHEAR’S LEAD

-As the virus spread, closures began and state mandates changed rapidly.
-Blue Sky developed a COVID-19 Guide for contractors to stay informed about best practices to support “contactless” case management.
+As the virus spread, closures began and state mandates changed rapidly in March and April 2020.
+Blue Sky developed a COVID-19 Guide for contractors to stay informed about best practices to support “contactless” case management, using Tele-Visits and virtual, person-centered teaming.
 The health and safety of the participants, as well as its contractors, remained at the center of all its decision making.

 USE OF TECHNOLOGY TO MEET FACE-TO-FACE CHALLENGES

-During these subsequent months of Tele-Visits, case managers continue to emphasize the importance of washing hands frequently, not touching the face with hands, coughing into elbow/sleeves, staying home, and drinking plenty of water.
+During these subsequent months of Tele-Visits and virtual person-centered teaming, case managers continue to emphasize the importance of washing hands frequently, not touching the face with hands, coughing into elbow/sleeves, staying home, and drinking plenty of water.
 Other discussions included: maintaining social distance of at least six feet.
 The case managers and Medicaid members adapted to calls and new approaches to visits, using tele-conferencing capabilities: Go-To-Meeting, Zoom, and Google Meet.

 HAND SANITIZER & CLOTH FACE MASKS